jackpine/collision/blog/_posts/2015-08-13-dangerous-intersections-how-to.md

 To simplify analysis, we assume that all collisions within 30 feet of the intersection should be considered.

+We arrived at this number (30ft) empirically by comparing the number of accidents at 10, 20, 30, 40, and 50 foot buffers around the intersection.
+Our data showed a sharp leveling off after 30 feet.

 Create a new buffer (Menu: Vector > GeoProcessing Tools > Buffer).
 Select your new intersections layer as the input vector layer, and set buffer distance to 30.
 Save your output shapefile as "intersection buffers".

-Now, we want to count all the collisions that occured within each one of these buffers.
+Now, we want to count all the collisions that occurred within each one of these buffers.
 Using the QGI Points in Polygon feature, (Menu: Vector > Analysis > Points in Polygon) we counted the number of collisions within our intersection buffer layer.
 Inspect the attributes table for the new layer, sort by count, and *viola*.
-LA's most dangerous intersections.
+LA's most dangerous intersections for cyclists.